Lab 06 — Cloudflare Tunnel

 Post-state

-When this lab is complete, the following must all be true:
+When this lab is complete all of the following should be true:

 -

-cloudflared tunnel --config /etc/cloudflared/config.yml infoshowsHEALTHYand at least one registered connection. -
+cloudflared tunnel --config /etc/cloudflared/config.yml infoshowsHEALTHYwith at least one registered connection. -

 curl https://api.<student>.eplabs.cloud/returns HTTP 200 with the nginx body. -